 The Solution: A Unique Project, and Unique Partnership

 In January, 2010, a formal agreement was reached with California American Water and federal, state and local agencies that provides a framework to cooperatively remove the dam.
 It enables California American Water to resolve dam safety concerns through the lowest cost solution for ratepayers.
-Public agencies, led by SCC and NMFS, will secure additional funds to pay for the dam removal project.
+Public agencies, led by State Coastal Conservancy and National Marine Fisheries Service, will secure additional funds to pay for the dam removal project.
 This project demonstrates when public and private interests work together, benefits are realized far beyond what either could achieve alone.
 By overcoming numerous political and procedural challenges, Monterey's San Clemente Dam Removal Project can be a model for other public-private cooperative efforts.

 Benefits of the Project